 Every spring crews nationwide ready themselves for the fire season by way of physical training, medical scenarios and classroom time and every year that guy shows up.
 How is it statistically possible that we end up with that guy almost every year on every single crew?
 Even though we all know that guy, there … Continue reading The Shuffle

 DISCLAIMER: There is a healthy amount of cussing strewn throughout this post, consider yourselves warned.
-The fire season was here once again and I had taken a temporary detail away from my job on the rappel crew to work at the Missoula Technology and Development Center (MTDC) as part of the Heat Stress Study … Continue reading A hike in someone else’s boots
+The Technology Wizard Takes a Detail The fire season was here once again and I had taken a temporary detail away from my job on the Helicopter Rappel Crew to work at the Missoula Technology and Development Center (MTDC) as … Continue reading A Hike in Someone Else’s Boots

 Prove Yourself